Jon Cho-Polizzi is a doctoral candidate in the joint PhD program in Medieval Studies and German Literature and Culture.

 Zainab Hossainzadeh is a graduate student in Germanic Linguistics.
 She received her BA in Linguistics and minors in German and Latin from the University of California, Berkeley in 2013.
 She is interested in syntax, semantics, computational linguistics, and cognitive linguistics, and she aims to approach her research from a cross-linguistic angle.

 Molly Krueger is a graduate student in the German Literature and Culture program.
 She joined the department in 2017 after earning her BA in German from Bowdoin College in 2013.
-As an undergraduate she pursued interests in medieval art and material culture, German-Jewish culture and literature, as well as art, literature, and media of the early 20th century.
-She continues to be interested in the intersections of literary and visual culture.
 She has also studied at the Humboldt Universität zu Berlin, and spent several years working in Maine’s craft beer industry.

 Adrienne (Damiani) Merritt began the journey into Medieval Studies at the University of Minnesota, completing coursework in Paleography, Medieval Text Editing, Latin, and several historical Germanic languages.
 At that university, she completed her bachelors in German and History, with a minor in Medieval Studies, as well as a Masters in the Germanic Philology program.
 Upon arriving at UC Berkeley in 2008, she has continued studies in all things medieval, but also pursued research interests in nineteenth and twentieth century subjects, in particular fin de siècle Viennese culture and literature, early twentieth century sexuality and the nuanced changes of perception and reception of literary works over the ages.
 Adrienne’s research interests include historical Germanic languages (Old Norse, Old Saxon, Old and Middle High German, Middle Dutch, Old and Middle English), Old French texts and translations, vernacular and Latin traditions, beguine mysticism, lay religiosity, Medieval Latin, and portrayals of the ineffable and sensory experiences in literary and visual culture.
 Her current projects include Old French and Middle Dutch comparative works (Le roman de la rose and Die Rose), apocalyptic imagery in beguine mystical texts and an investigation in the portrayal and subtle words and actions of female characters within courtly romance.